mdclippe/CppND-Capstone-Airco/README.md

   * Windows: recommend using [MinGW](http://www.mingw.org/)
 * Qt 6.5.2
   * used the binary installer : https://www.qt.io/download-qt-installer-oss?hsCtaTracking=99d9dd4f-5681-48d2-b096-470725510d34%7C074ddad0-fdef-4e53-8aa8-5e8a876d6ab4
+  * The location of the Qt/6.5.2/gcc_64 must be passed to cmake, either via commandline or via the cmakelists.txt
 ## Basic Build Instructions

 1. Clone this repo.